-Facing the day of the Lord’s appearance, every brother and sister, who have true faith in the Lord hope that we are the wise virgins, and that we can welcome the bridegroom and have supper with the Lord.
-Some of us often read the Bible and pray, watching and preparing; some choose to work tirelessly, sacrificing and expending themselves; others regularly attend meetings, attentively waiting for the arrival of the Lord. … Everyone is preparing for, spending for and awaiting the Lord’sin our own ways and is firmly convinced that we are the wise virgins and that, waiting this way, we can certainly welcome the return of the Lord.
+Facing the day when the Lord appears, every brother and sister, who have true faith in the Lord, will hope that we can be the wise virgins, and that we can welcome the bridegroom and have supper with the Lord.
+Some of us often read the Bible and pray, watching and preparing; some choose to work tirelessly, sacrificing and expending themselves; others regularly attend meetings, attentively waiting for the arrival of the Lord. … Everyone is spending for the Lord, preparing for and awaiting the Lord’sin our own ways and is firmly convinced that we are the wise virgins and that, in this way, we can certainly welcome the return of the Lord.
 But is our preparing oil like this after the Lord’s heart?
 What are the wise virgins after all?
 How should the wise virgins prepare oil to welcome the Lord?

 Recall the age when thecame to work two thousand years ago.
 The temples then were desolate and turned into a den of thieves, without God’s glory.
-When the Jewish people fell into darkness and had nowhere to turn, the Lord Jesus, the Messiah, came and did His work of redeeming mankind, bringing the way of repentance to man.
-As for those who sincerely sought the truth and yearned for the appearance of God, they, with a seeking heart, could pay attention to listening to God’s voice, and thus they saw that the Lord Jesus’ words and work are brimming with authority and power just like the Creator’s creation of the heavens and earth and all things.
-One word from the Lord Jesus was capable of bringing the dead back to life, of rebuking the wind and sea to make them calmed, of feeding five thousand people with five loaves of bread and two fish, and so forth.
-Peter, Nathanael, Matthew and the others at the time, through the Lord Jesus’ words, recognized that the Lord Jesus is the promised Messiah, and so followed Him.
-The woman of Samaria heard the Lord Jesus say the secrets held deep within her when talking with Him, and then she realized that only God can disclose these innermost secrets and that these words aren’t what a person can talk about.
-So she, from the Lord Jesus’ words, ascertained that He is the promised Messiah, and then followed Him.
+When the Jewish people fell into darkness and had nowhere to turn, the Lord Jesus—the Messiah, came and did His work of redeeming mankind, bringing the way of repentance to man.
+As for those who sincerely sought the truth and yearned for the appearance of God, they, with a seeking heart, could pay attention to listening for God’s voice, and thus they saw that the Lord Jesus’ words and work are brimming with authority and power just like the Creator’s creation of the heavens and earth and all things.
+One word from the Lord Jesus was capable of bringing the dead back to life, rebuking the wind and sea to make them calm, feeding five thousand people with five loaves of bread and two fish, and so forth.
+Peter, Nathanael, Matthew and the others at the time, through the Lord Jesus’ words, recognized that the Lord Jesus was the promised Messiah, and so followed Him.
+When talking with the Lord Jesus, the woman of Samaria heard Him say the secrets held deep with her, and then she realized that only God can disclose our innermost secrets and that a human being can’t reveal such things.
+So she, from the Lord Jesus’ words, ascertained that He was the promised Messiah, and then followed Him.
 Such people are wise virgins.
-But the Jewish people who followed the chief priests, scribes and Pharisees, thought that, as long as they rigidly remain in the temple, slavishly clung to the law and doctrines, they were wise virgins and could welcome the arrival of the Messiah.
-As a result, they would rather thirst or starve to death than seek and investigate the Lord’s words and work.
-No matter how authoritative and powerful the Lord’s utterances are, they all obstinately maintained their own conceptions and imaginings, following the Jewish leaders’ idea that “You are not the coming of God unless You are called the Messiah.”
-Consequently they treated the Lord Jesus as an ordinary person, referred God’s utterances as man’s words and even judged and blasphemed the Lord Jesus.
-Ultimately they joined the Jewish leaders in nailing the Messiah they had long waited for to the cross, becoming the people who believed in God yet opposed Him, and falling under God’s wrath and punishment.
-This allows us to see that the wisdom of the wise virgins lies in paying attention to listening to God’s voice and in being able to accept the truth after hearing God’s voice.
+But the Jewish people who followed the chief priests, scribes and Pharisees, obstinately maintained their own conceptions and imaginings, thinking that “You are not the coming of God unless You are called the Messiah.”
+Therefore, no matter how authoritative and powerful the Lord’s utterances are, they didn’t seek or investigate.
+Consequently they treated the Lord Jesus as an ordinary person, and referred to God’s utterances as man’s words.
+Ultimately they joined the Jewish leaders in nailing the Lord Jesus to the cross, becoming the foolish virgins who believed in God yet opposed Him, and falling under God’s wrath and punishment.
+This allows us to see that the wisdom of the wise virgins lies in paying attention to listening for God’s voice and in being able to accept the truth after recognizing God’s voice.
 Only in this way will they welcome the appearance of God.
-On the contrary, the foolish virgins cannot listen to God’s voice and don’t seek even after listening to the utterances of the truth; they stubbornly hold on to various notions and imagination of their own, and observe and reject God’s appearance and work, thereby losing .
+On the contrary, the foolish virgins don’t listen for God’s voice and don’t seek even after hearing the utterances of the truth; they stubbornly hold on to various notions and imaginings of their own, and reject God’s appearance and work, thereby losing .
 This reminds me: In regard to welcoming the Lord’s second coming, if the Lord Jesus appears to us and works, what will our attitude be?
-Can we recognize the Lord’s voice?
-If we, because of not knowing the Lord’s voice, miss the opportunity to welcome the bridegroom and have supper with the Lord, aren’t we foolish virgins?
+Will we be able to recognize the Lord’s voice?
+If we can’t recognize the Lord’s voice and don’t seek the truth, we will miss the opportunity to welcome the bridegroom and have supper with the Lord.
+Then, won’t we be the foolish virgins?